FernandoZorek/AI-api-pdf-resume-extraction/README.md

 - Integrating with different AI APIs
 - Implementing additional data extraction and enrichment techniques
-- Using a different database or data storage mechanism D- eveloping a user interface for interacting with the application
+- Using a different database or data storage mechanism
+- Developing a user interface for interacting with the application

 ## License